Prostate Cancer Treatment in Sarasota, FL

 - An ultrasound, in which a probe is inserted into the rectum to capture an image of the prostate.

 - A prostate biopsy can be effective in the examination for prostate cancer.
 A sample of prostate tissue is collected and examined in a laboratory.

 Because prostate cancer can be fairly idle, more tests can be done to determine the aggressiveness of the disease.
 This can be done with the biopsy already obtained.
 The cancer cells are compared with healthy prostate cells to reach a conclusion regarding how quickly the disease is spreading.

-There are a few other less common ways to diagnose prostate cancer, so check with Dr. Kaplon at his office in Sarasota to see what might be appropriate for your case.
+There are a few other less common ways to diagnose prostate cancer, so check with Dr. Kaplon to see what might be appropriate for your case.